-Let’s start by addressing the elephant in the call center: coaching, while massively important, just…isn’t that fun for call center managers and agents alike.
-Many call center managers avoid coaching, reporting that coaching one new skill takes at least 10 hours; even so, most managers believe coaching is the most important thing they could be doing — talk about a disconnect (no pun intended).
+Let’s start by addressing the elephant in the call center: coaching, while massively important, isn’t that fun for call center managers and agents alike.
+Many call center managers avoid coaching, reporting that coaching one new skill takes at least 10 hours; even so, most managers believe coaching is the most important thing they could be doing.

 We’ve all dealt with call center coaching challenges, and even though you might feel alone in your struggles, the truth is most of these issues are pretty common.
 Do any of these call center coaching techniques ring a…phone?